Miami False Imprisonment Attorneys

 Many people would be surprised to learn that, in Florida, something as simple as grabbing a person by the arm can constitute false imprisonment.
-False imprisonment is defined, however, as forcibly, secretly, or by threat, restraining, abducting or confining someone against his or her will and without lawful authority.
+False imprisonment is defined as restraining, abducting, or confining someone forcibly, secretly, or by threat against his or her will and without lawful authority.

-Generally, false imprisonment claims, in Miami-Dade County, arise in domestic disputes between spouses or people in intimate relationships, but it can also occur in a retail setting.
-Holding someone suspected of theft in a store, without the proper procedure, may also be considered false imprisonment.
+Generally, false imprisonment claims in Miami-Dade County arise during domestic disputes between spouses or people in intimate relationships, but it can also occur in a other settings.
+For example, holding someone suspected of theft in a store without the proper procedure may also be considered false imprisonment.

-It is not always clear what evidence is of false imprisonment is sufficient to sustain a conviction.
+It is not always clear what evidence of false imprisonment is enough to sustain a conviction.
 Speaking with an experienced criminal defense attorney can be invaluable in helping you prepare to fight for your rights.

-E.J.
-Hubbs takes cases in Miami-Dade County, in cities like South Miami, Kendall, Pinecrest, Dadeland, Coral Gables, The Crossings, and Palmetto Bay.
+Call Hubbs Law Firm for more information about how best to defend false imprisonment.
+We have offices in South Miami on Sunset Drive and an office in North Miami on 123rd Street.
+We take cases in Miami-Dade County, in cities like South Miami, Kendall, Pinecrest, Dadeland, Coral Gables, The Crossings, and Palmetto Bay.

 Elements of False Imprisonment under §787.02